gtk-rs/gtk4-rs/book/src/css.md

 >The `GtkInspector` comes in quite handy (not only) when playing with CSS.
 >Make sure that the window of your app is focused and press <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>D</kbd>.
 > A window will pop up which lets you browse and even manipulate the state of your app.
-> Open the `CSS` view and override the button color with the following snippet.
+> Open the CSS view and override the button color with the following snippet.
 >```css
 >button {
 >  color: blue;
 >}
 >```
+> With the pause button you can toggle whether your CSS code is active or not.

 ## Classes

 [Class selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Class_selectors) are one way to choose which specific elements a CSS rule applies to.
-Let us look at few different scenarios where they are involved.
+Let us look at few different scenarios where CSS classes are involved.

 ### Classes Applied by GTK

-GTK adds style classes to many of its nodes, often depending on a certain condition.
+GTK adds style classes to many of its widgets, often depending on their content.
-In the case of the node [`button`](https://gtk-rs.org/gtk4-rs/stable/latest/docs/gtk4/struct.Button.html#css-nodes), the style class `.text-button` will be added when the content of the corresponding widget is just a label.
+A [`gtk::Button`](../docs/gtk4/struct.Button.html#css-nodes), for example, will get the `.text-button` style class when its content is a label.
 That is why we create a new CSS rule which only applies to `button` nodes with the style class `text_button`.